 Never stop seeking and finding happiness and love even in your questioning.
 I think that’s my favorite.

-I’d like to think I’ve taught her these things – at least some of them.
+I’d like to think I’ve taught them these things – at least some of them.
 Or at least “appreciate the little things.”
 But I gave up thinking my kids’ amazingness had very much to do with me long ago.
-They’re pretty much who they are on their own.
+They’re both pretty much who they are on their own.
 And my blessing is that I get to watch them and learn.

 I’d love to hear your thoughts, and please share this post with others if it resonates with you!